 My son is something of a Minecraft power user.
 Whenever another member of the household needs something done with “red stone” (electricity) and can’t figure it out – they come to him.
-So when he told me he had figured out how to build a working Connect Four style game – I was all ears.
+So when he told me he had figured out how to build a working Connect-Four-Style game – I was all ears.
+Creating games in Minecraft is such a great way to build STEM into your homeschool.

 Related: 45 Awesome Minecraft Books for Kids

-I took a video where Jonathan actually walks you through how this Connect Four game works, and how it was built.
-Hopefully, this will give you a good starting point for your own Game-Building Crafting Adventure in Minecraft!
+I took a video where Jonathan actually walks you through how this Connect Four game works and how it was built.
+Hopefully, this will give you a good starting point for creating games in Minecraft with your children.

 As the piston activates, a switch inside the box below actually switches the electricity from one player to the other, lighting up the Player 1 or Player 2 sign above the game board.
 In this way, it is always clear who needs to play the next turn.